NPException/scramblies/README.md

 ### Task 3

 This was an interesting task, since I had not done anything with ClojureScript before.
 I had heard of [**Figwheel**](https://figwheel.org/) and [**re-frame**](https://github.com/day8/re-frame) before, so I decided to start my CS journey with those.
-I looked up some getting started guides for both, and build my UI by iterating on some example code until it fit the task.
+I looked up some getting started guides for both, and built my UI by iterating on some example code until it did what I wanted.
 In order to have something that is not just plain HTML, I used [**mvp.css**](https://andybrewer.github.io/mvp/).

 The final UI consists of the [HTML skeleton](https://github.com/NPException/scramblies/blob/master/resources/public/index.html) and [some ClojureScript code](https://github.com/NPException/scramblies/blob/master/src/scramblies/page.cljs).